Aviation

 Located at 4800 Oak Grove Dr. in Pasadena, California.
 All visitors 18 and over must present a valid driver’s license or passport.
 All non-U.S. visitors must present a passport or resident visa card.

 The Neil A. Armstrong Flight Research Center in Edwards, California, is listed as an official NASA visitor center.
-Though it doesn’t not support public tours on a regular basis.
+Though it doesn’t support public tours on a regular basis.

 Where to see a Retired Space Shuttle